 On October 20, 2015 IHP Industrial, Inc. ("IHP") filed a complaint against C.J.
 Mahan Construction Company, LLC ("CJMahan") and AMP in connection with AMP's Smithland Hydroelectric Project ("Smithland").
-The complaint was filed in U.S. District Court.
-Southern District of Ohio.
-Eastern Division.
+The complaint was filed in U.S. District Court, Southern District of Ohio, Eastern Division.
 On October 29, 2015, CJMahan filed its answer and a cross claim against AMP relating to additional construction activities and potential latent defects by CJMahan on Smithland.
 AMP has filed its answer to IHP's claims denying liability to IHP.
 AMP has also denied liability with respect to CJMahan's cross claims and has filed its own cross claims against CJMahan related to potential latent defects by CJMahan and CJMahan's claims against AMP.
-AMP has also filed a motion to dismiss all of CJMahan's cross claims except for those related to the potential latent defects by CJMahan at Smithland.
-Smithland; on December 9, 2016, the Court granted in part and denied in part AMP's motion to dismiss.
-AMP filed a motion for summary judgment on the IHPrelated claims on February 28, 2017.
-Dispositive motions on the remaining crossclaims between AMP and CJMahan are due on July 31, 2017, although CJMahan has already moved for partial summary judgment on a portion of AMP's crossclaim related to AMP's recovery of alleged delayrelated damages.
-The trial date in this matter is November 27, 2017.
-The aggregate value of all claims asserted is uncertain but does represent a material amount, however all costs associated with the litigation are project costs recoverable from the project participants under their power sales contract with AMP.
-AMP management believes the claims to be without merit and intends to vigorously defend all claims.
+AMP has filed a motion to dismiss all of CJMahan's cross claims except for those related to the potential latent defects by CJMahan at Smithland; on December 9, 2016, the Court granted in part and denied in part AMP's motion to dismiss.
+AMP filed a motion for summary judgment on the IHP-related claims on February 28, 2017.
+Dispositive motions on the remaining crossclaims between AMP and CJ Mahan were filed on July 31, 2017.
+Trial has been set for November 2017.
+On June 23, 2017, AMP and CJMahan entered into a settlement agreement that settled all claims between CJMahan and AMP and, among other things, required CJMahan to make a payment to AMP and indemnify AMP for any judgment that IHP may obtain against AMP in the lawsuit.
+A corresponding dismissal entry was filed on June 26, 2017 in which AMP and CJMahan dismissed all claims against the other.